-A factsheet explaining what happens when you join our housing waiting list.
+A fact sheet explaining what happens when you join our housing waiting list.

-The aim of this factsheet is to explain what happens once you have expressed an interest in applying for housing with us.
-We have a separate factsheet for our housing with extra care schemes.
-It is unlikely that a vacancy will exist at the time of your application and there is likely to be more than one person on the waiting list at any one time; this means that we are unable to tell you if, or when you will be contacted by us regarding a possible offer of accommodation.
+The aim of this fact sheet is to explain what happens once you have expressed an interest in applying for housing with us.
+We have a separate fact sheet for our housing with extra care.
+It is unlikely that a vacancy will exist at the time of your application.
+There is likely to be more than one person on the waiting list at any one time.
+This means we are unable to tell you if, or when, you will be contacted by us regarding a possible offer of accommodation.

 For some schemes we operate a nomination agreement with the local authority.
 For such schemes we will allocate in accordance with the nomination agreement and our policy.